The 30–45 y.o. Woman’s Guide to Lagos Portugal

 2. SUP (or kayak) through the Grottos

 I was always sceptical of Stand-Up Paddling.
 It seemed a bit silly to me.
 But then I went with a few friends and it was great fun, and a way to venture into caves without being part of a tour.
 We rented inflatable SUPs at JahShaka.
+To do it at sunrise (the most magical time, the sea is flat and sky is colourful), go on a tour with Ocean Spirits SUP.

-4. Go to the Farmers Markets Taking place on Wednesday evenings and Saturday mornings, even if I don’t need to buy much, I love the atmosphere at the market.
+Taking place on Wednesday evenings and Saturday mornings, the local Farmers markets are full of charm.
+Even if I don’t need to buy much, I love the atmosphere at the market.
 Its local, friendly and there is so much to look at.
-The old locals collect flowers in the fields to sell for a few euros a bunch, there are olives, chickens, food trucks, local beer stands and sometimes live music.
+The old locals collect flowers in the fields to sell for a few euros a bunch, there are olives, preserves, traditional cakes/pastries, eggs, live chickens, food trucks, local beer stands and sometimes live music.

-5. Explore the Westcoast The wild beaches of the West Coast are stunning.
-My favourites are Beliche (close to Sagres), Arrifana and Monte Clerigo
+The wild beaches of the West Coast are stunning.
+My favourites are Beliche (close to Sagres), Castalejo, Arrifana and Monte Clerigo.
+If you don’t have a car, join a West Coast tour.
+It really is an impressive stretch of wild coastline that shouldn’t be missed.

-6. Spend a few hours in Burgau Its a cute little town with small streets and a nice beach.
-Plus thy have some great eateries: Miam for Santorini vibes, Kiosk A Prateleria for no frills, relaxed with a great view over the beach and Lokal Padaria for yummy pastries & goodies.
+Its a cute little town with small streets and a nice beach.
+Plus thy have some great eateries: Miam for Santorini vibes, Kiosk A Prateleria

 Yoga / Pilates